 - Pym from Next Avengers: Heroes of Tomorrow.

-- Shifty Dingo from The Adventures Of Blinky Bill.
+- Shifty Dingo from Blinky Bill.
 Especially when he's in a good mood.
 "I'm going to a party!
 I'm going to a party!" (bangs drum repeatedly)

 - The Evil Midnight Bomber What Bombs at Midnight from The Tick, who is constantly rattling off conversations about his evilness to no one in particular and has severe trouble not bursting out phrases like "Down with government!" during normal conversation.

 - Buster Baxter from Arthur is easily the most fun loving out of Arthur's friends.
-Whenever he's feeling down, you know the rest of the cast is screwed.
+Whenever he's feeling down, it's usually for a pretty good reason.